 The design of the building is such a standout.
 Mali has been designed by BDA Architecture with a striking facade.
 The curved building sides are not only visually pleasing, emulating soft waves and sand dunes, but also serve a distinctive design purpose.
 The building’s shape helps to funnel breeze in through the building, keeping each apartment cool.
 Green walls above the foyer and overhanging the amenities level have been added with environmental consciousness in mind.

 The display apartment for Mali is located 1.2km up the road from the project site in Broadbeach.
-The display apartment is located at 17 Albert Avenue, Broadbeach and is open daily from 10am – 4pm by appointment.
+The display apartment is located at 17 Albert Avenue, Broadbeach and is open by appointment only.
 Free parking is available under the Aria Building.

 Construction on Mali Residences is expected to commence before the end of 2019 and completion on the project is expected for early 2021.